 A performance presentation featuring entries from

-Dr. Jessie Fisher's diaries, her background, historic
+Dr. Jessie Fisher's diaries, her background and

-images and artifacts from World War I.
+historic images from World War I.

 In April 1918, without her family's approval, Dr. Jessie Fisher

 left her home, her husband and her son in Middletown,

 Connecticut to do her part for our nation's effort in the First